kowshikthopalli/kowshikthopalli.github.io/index.md

 ## Welcome to GitHub Pages
 This is my personal page.

 I am a PhD student in the [Geometric Media lab](https://pavanturaga.com/geometric-media-lab/).
-My advisor is [Dr. Pavan Turaga](https://pavanturaga.com/)
+My advisor is [Dr. Pavan Turaga](https://pavanturaga.com/).
+I did my Master's thesis in the same lab and my thesis can be found [here](https://repository.asu.edu/attachments/194121/content/Thopalli_asu_0010N_17544.pdf)
+# News
+1. One paper accepted for ECCV 2018 - Joint work by Anirudh Som, Karthikeyan Ramamurthy,Vinay Venkataraman, Ankita Shukla and Pavan Turaga.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for